TECH-SAVIOURS-ORG/news/plugins/page-toc/README.md

-# Page Toc Plugin
+# Page Toc Plugin (Anchors + Table of Contents)

-The **Page Toc** Plugin is for [Grav CMS](http://github.com/getgrav/grav) that generates a table of contents from a page's HTML header tags.
-With version `3.0` this plugin is also able to automatically generate anchor links with hover-click capability without the need for other plugins or even the table of contents functionality.
+The **Page Toc** Plugin is for [Grav CMS](http://github.com/getgrav/grav) that generates anchors based on HTML header tags, and can also create a table of contents from those headers.

+With version `3.0` this plugin is able to automatically generate anchor links with hover-click capability without the need for other plugins (such as the `anchors` plugin).
+This functionality operates independently from the now optional "table of contents" functionality.

 ![](assets/page-toc.png)